Neue Ruhr Zeitung

-Neue Ruhr Zeitung (abbreviated NRZ) is a regional newspaper based in Essen, Germany.
+Neue Ruhr Zeitung (NRZ) is a regional newspaper based in Essen, Germany.
 The paper was first published by Ruhr-Verlag, G.m.b.H., on 13 July 1946.
 The founder and editor of the paper was Dietrich Oppenberg.
 From 1 September 1949 it became a daily newspaper except Sundays.
 Neue Ruhr Zeitung is published on weekdays and serves the regions of Rhine Ruhr and Lower Rhine.